About the college

 Wadham College combines its graduate student body (MCR) with its undergraduates (JCR) to form a combined Students’ Union, and graduates play a full part in the life of the college.

-Wadham's graduate numbers are currently expanding with the college accepting students from across a diverse range of disciplines.
 The Tutor for Graduates is available for consultation and advice and each graduate student is allocated a College Advisor whose academic interests are close to the student’s own.
-All graduates are also entitled to apply for financial support for academic-related expenses, with the college currently offering an allowance of up to £250 per year.
+All graduates are also entitled to apply for financial support for academic-related expenses.

 Accommodation and meals

-A small number of rooms are available in the college's grounds, for which priority is given to students with disabilities, in accordance with need.
+A small number of rooms on the college's main site are available for graduate students, for which priority is given to disabled students, in accordance with need.

 Further information about accommodation and meals at Wadham College is available on the college website.